-Students placed on provisional admission have one year to clear provisional status and achieve regular admission status.
-If the student does not satisfy regular admission requirements after one year of provisional admission, the student may be dismissed.
+Students placed on provisional admission have two semesters/five courses to clear provisional status and achieve regular admission status.
+If the student does not satisfy regular admission requirements after two semesters/five courses of provisional admission, the student may be dismissed.